tango-controls-hdbpp/hdbpp-timescale-project/services/hdbpp-cluster-reporting/README.md

 http://localhost:10666/api/v1/
 ```

 Since this is still run as a development version, then a Swagger web page will be presented and it will be possible to query the various endpoints.
-When the prodcution release is finalised and deployed, this feature will only be available in development builds.
+When the production release is finalised and deployed, this feature will only be available in development builds.

 ## Deployment